Dog bites & animal injuries occur. If you’re the victim, you need to reach out to an experienced injury lawyer. Call now (956) 673-0908.

 Speak With a Brownsville Dog Bite Attorney Now

 Do you have a case?
 Well, it depends on the facts and the law.
 Is there an insurance company involved?
-Don’t naively trust what an agent may tell you: you have rights, and you need a motivate and top-rated “dog bite attorney” here in Brownsville, Texas.
+Don’t naively trust what an agent may tell you: you have rights, and you need a motivated and top-rated “dog bite attorney” here in Brownsville, Texas.
 Call the Villarreal Law Firm to put a team of animal attack injury lawyers on your side.

 If our Brownsville office is not convenient to you, we can conduct an initial conversation over the phone.
 We have clients coming to us from not just Brownsville but other cities in Cameron County, Texas, such as Harlingen, San Benito, and even South Padre Island.

-Stop by our office to schedule an appointment or call us at (956) 300-0000 to schedule your free consultation with a Brownsville dog bite lawyer.
+Stop by our office to schedule an appointment or call us at (956) 673-0908 to schedule your free consultation with a Brownsville dog bite lawyer.